jgneff/openjfx/README.md

 The `image-info` section is followed by other sections that provide the name and version of each package used during the build and each package included in the run-time image.

 Having a transparent build process is a good first step, but the only conclusive way to verify a software package is to reproduce it.
 That's the main recommendation of the Linux Foundation in the article [Preventing Supply Chain Attacks like SolarWinds](https://www.linuxfoundation.org/en/blog/preventing-supply-chain-attacks-like-solarwinds) by David Wheeler, Director of Open Source Supply Chain Security.
 "In the longer term," he wrote, "I know of only one strong countermeasure for this kind of attack: verified reproducible builds."
-So far, the OpenJFX project has only just started to [add the necessary support](https://bugs.openjdk.java.net/browse/JDK-8238650).
+So far, the OpenJFX project has only just started to [add the necessary support](https://github.com/openjdk/jfx/pull/446).

 ## Usage

-The installed package includes the following directories:
+Once installed, the OpenJFX Snap package includes the following directories:

 * `/snap/openjfx/current/jmods` - JMOD archives for `jlink`
 * `/snap/openjfx/current/sdk/api` - Javadoc API documentation